How to Clean a Small Engine Carburetor

 Make sure that the air coming into the carburetor is clean and free of debris by inspecting the air filter.
 A clogged air filter is a common cause for black smoke emitting from the exhaust.

-Linkages attached to the carburetors' throttle and choke plates can bind or stick when dirty.
-Constant vibration and wear can affect the setting of the carburetor's mixture screws (if equipped).
+The connections attached to the carburetors' throttle and choke plates can bind or stick when dirty.
+Constant vibration and wear can affect the setting of the carburetor's mixture screws.

 With all of the grass, twigs and other debris that a small engine encounters, it's not surprising that even passages inside the carburetor eventually pay a price.
 Deposits inside the carburetor can clog fuel and air passages and reduce performance or stop the engine altogether.